 - Security of supply There is a risk that Midway may not be able to secure sufficient timber supply necessary to meet growing customer demand. - Risk that the COVID-19 pandemic that is currently disrupting production and supply chains continues for an extended period. - Customer demand As most sales are achieved on a short-term contractual basis, there can be no guarantee that these relationships will continue. - Exposure to foreign exchange rates As most sales are denominated in USD whilst costs are in AUD, any adverse exchange rate fluctuations would have an adverse effect on its future financial performance and position. - Banking facilities There is a risk that Midway may not be able to refinance its existing or future bank facilities as and when they fall due, or that the terms available to Midway on refinancing may not be as favourable as the terms of its existing or future bank facilities.
 In addition, Midway has a debt facility which is subject to various covenants.
 Factors such as a decline in Midway's operations and financial performance (including any decline arising from any adverse foreign exchange rate fluctuations) could lead to a breach of its banking covenants.
 If a breach occurs, Midway's financier may seek to exercise enforcement rights under the debt facility, including requiring immediate repayment, which may have a materially adverse effect on Midway's future financial performance and position. - Excess system capacity Midway is subject to a number of contracts which contain minimum annual volume commitments.
-Financial costs are imposed if these volume commitments are not met. - Contamination of product woodfibre export contracts all contain similar contamination requirements.
-There is a risk of financial recourse in the event of a breach of contract. - Costs Midway's profitability could be materially and adversely affected by changes in costs which are in many respects beyond its reasonable control. - Sale of freehold plantation land In the event freehold plantation land is sold after harvest of the current rotation of trees, there is a risk Midway may not be able to achieve sales for some or all of the estate within its optimal timeframe at or in excess of book value. - Vessel chartering An increasing proportion of Midway's export sales are executed on a cost, insurance and freight (CIF) basis, there is a risk that Midway may not be able to finalise an export sale contract rendering the vessel idle. - Employee recruitment and retention risk There is a risk the Group may not be able to attract and retain key staff, particularly in remote regions. - Port of Brisbane tenure There is a risk that QCE will be unable to renew the lease expiring in 2022 and, therefore, would need to seek access to an alternative export facility. - Risk of fire affecting timber supply Loss of plantation resource and therefore supply due to fire is an ever-present industry risk. - Risk of extreme weather events occurring in remote regions such as the Tiwi Islands.
+Financial costs are imposed if these volume commitments are not met.

+• Contamination of product - woodfibre export contracts all contain similar contamination requirements.
+There is a risk of financial recourse in the event of a breach of contract.

+- Costs Midway's profitability could be materially and adversely affected by changes in costs which are in many respects beyond its reasonable control. - Sale of freehold plantation land In the event freehold plantation land is sold after harvest of the current rotation of trees, there is a risk Midway may not be able to achieve sales for some or all of the estate within its optimal timeframe at or in excess of book value. - Vessel chartering An increasing proportion of Midway's export sales are executed on a cost, insurance and freight (CIF) basis, there is a risk that Midway may not be able to finalise an export sale contract rendering the vessel idle. - Employee recruitment and retention risk There is a risk the Group may not be able to attract and retain key staff, particularly in remote regions. - Port of Brisbane tenure There is a risk that QCE will be unable to renew the lease expiring in 2022 and, therefore, would need to seek access to an alternative export facility. - Risk of fire affecting timber supply Loss of plantation resource and therefore supply due to fire is an ever-present industry risk. - Risk of extreme weather events occurring in remote regions such as the Tiwi Islands. - Other risks facing the Company include: Failure to comply with laws, regulations and industry standards generally (and environmental matters and industry accreditations specifically), risk of litigation, claims and disputes, bribery and corruption in foreign jurisdictions.